MatthijsKamstra/haxejs/intro.md

 That's why I use Markdown; developers use it, but is really just plane English so **everybody** can write documentation!
 And this documentation hosted on Github, developers favorite place to store code.
 Even if you are not a developer and/or don't want to clone everything, you still can modify the files on the website (you need account to login in and change the `.md` files).
+And as a final resort, you can leave your comments/suggestions/etc at the bottom of the page via Disqus.

 ## Open-sourcing the documentation